10 Myths About Lead in Drinking Water

 Truth: Although “flushing” can, under certain circumstances, partly reduce lead-in-water contamination, it is not a safe or effective method for preventing exposure.
 In homes with lead service lines, it could actually increase the risk of exposure by bringing water to the faucet that has had prolonged contact with lead (especially if the flush is not long enough).
 Lead-leaching is unpredictable.
 According to the team of scientists responsible for uncovering the water crisis in Flint, “these hazards can be partly reduced by flushing, but can be eliminated by installation of lead filters or removal of lead plumbing.”

-Myth #8: Boiling your water helps.
+Myth #8: Boiling your water helps remove lead.

 Truth: Never boil water with lead, especially for cooking.
 According to the CDC, heating or boiling water will not remove lead and, instead, increases its level of concentration.
 Hot water is also more corrosive than cold water and causes lead to dissolve faster, which is why it’s important to not cook with lead-contaminated water and use a completely different source for mixing baby formula.
-Installing an NSF-certified water filtration system is the only effective way to remove lead from drinking and cooking water in your home.
+Installing an NSF-Certified water filtration system is the only effective way to remove lead from drinking and cooking water in your home.

 Myth #9: I have a water softener, so I don’t need a filter.